vgallet/was/README.md

 Let's repeat the operation of profiling and generate a flamegraph `wall-latency.html`.

+> [!important]
-In the flamegraph, look for the application's endpoints `/books` and `/new-books`.
+> ❓ In the flamegraph, look for the application's endpoints `/books` and `/new-books`.

-You can use the shortcut CRTL+F to look for or use the magnifying glass 🔎.
+> You can use the shortcut CRTL+F to look for or use the magnifying glass 🔎.

-What are the main difference with the first flamegraph?
+> What are the main difference with the first flamegraph?
+Can you explain the differences?

 Once you have finished your analysis, remove the latency using: